sumanmukherjee03/practice-and-katas/python/grokking-coking-interview/subsets/README.md

 ### Subsets

 Sometimes problems involve dealing with various permutations and combinations of a given set of elements.
-This DFS approach is one way to handle these kind of problems.
+This BFS approach is one way to handle these kind of problems.